gamemanual0/gm0/source/docs/common-mechanisms/arms.rst

 A pivot extension mechanism is an arm with a linear extension (typically linear slides) attached.
 This allows the linear extension to provide the desired extension length for both horizontal and vertical extension along with removing the need for a transfer stage.

 .. figure:: images/pivot-extension/RI3D-pivot-extension.png
-   :alt: RI3D pivot slides
+   :alt: Robot with a pivoting arm and long linear extension.

-   GoBilda RI3D, Into The Deep, pivoting linear slides
+   goBILDA Robot in 3 Days, Into The Deep, pivoting linear slides

 .. figure:: images/pivot-extension/19098-pivot-extension.png
    :alt: 19098's pivot slides